 Add some detail to make the bricks pop.

-*It’s up to you as for how much color you want to add to your bricks; feel free to add more gray if you want a darker tone on your bricks!
+It’s up to you as to how much color you want to add to your bricks; feel free to add more gray if you want a darker tone on your bricks!

 I love how this wall turned out!
 It truly looks like real brick and everyone that has seen can not believe it’s not real!